The $24 Plan That Quietly Costs You $400

 | Total monthly cost | ~$604 |

-What is included at that price: Online booking, configurable deposits, two-touch reminders, buffer times, Google Calendar sync, treatment programs, Skin SOAP notes, intake forms, branded website on your domain, AI daily brief, analytics dashboard, inventory management, and client records.
+What is included at that price: Online booking, configurable deposits, email and SMS reminders, per-service buffer times, Google Calendar sync, treatment plans, Skin SOAP notes, intake forms, branded website on your domain, AI daily brief, analytics dashboard, inventory management, and client records.

 Hidden costs: None.
 One plan, everything included.
 No per-booking fees, no marketplace commissions, no tiered features.